MicrosoftDocs/Viva/Viva/engage/configure-conversation-reporting.md

 description: "Configure conversation reporting in Viva Engage to enable people to report conversation starter posts and comments that do not follow guidelines or policies."
 ---

-# Report a Viva Engage conversation overview
+# Report a Viva Engage conversation

- Viva Engage Networks that are in the Viva Engage Preview now have access to a new report conversations capability that enables users within the network to report conversations, comments, and replies in Viva Engage.
+ Viva Engage tenants have access to a report conversations capability that enables users within the network to report conversations, comments, and replies in Viva Engage.

-If your network is eligible, you can enable the feature in the Viva Engage admin center.
-On the **Network Admin panel**, under **Settings**, you will see a new Report Conversations option under **Content and Security**.
-This feature is not yet available on the mobile app.
+ Engage admins can enable users to report a conversation on their networks from the Engage admin center.
+Within the Engage admin center, navigate to the "Setup &amp Configuration" tab and select "Configure Tenant".
+You will be redirected to the Yammer admin webpage, where you can access "Report a conversation" under "Content &amp Security" on the left panel.

 ![screenshot showing yammer reporting settings.](../media/yammer-conversations-admin-reportconversations.png)

 ## Setting up the report a conversation feature

-A network admin must enable **Report Conversations** in the Viva Engage network admin panel.

 ![screenshot showing yammer reporting admin panel.](../media/yammer-conversations-fulladmin-panel.png)

 After enabling conversations, enter information for the following two settings:

-- **Report recipient (an organization email address)** - This is the email address to which reports will be sent.
+- **Report recipient (an organization email address)** - This is the email address that reports will be sent to.
-- **Pre-submission details or instructions for user** – The text you enter here is shown to users when they click **Report a Conversation**, before they submit a report.
+- **Pre-submission details or instructions for user** – The text you enter here is shown to users when they select **Report a Conversation**, before they submit a report.

 There’s also an optional **Post-submission instructions to user setting**.
 These instructions are shown to users once they have finished submitting a report on a conversation or comment.